Contact: Charlotte Comeau, Office Administrator

-The Select Board meetings are held every other Tuesday at 6:00 p.m. at the Town Hall on 9 Main Street
+The Select Board meetings are held every Tuesday, 6:00 p.m. at the Town Hall on 9 Main Street

 By state statute RSA 41:8, the Select Board as the governing body is to "manage the prudential affairs of the town" according to the will of the legislative body (town meeting).
 In general, under New Hampshire law, the policy making authority of a town rests with the town meeting.

 The Board must also comply with state mandates such as the current certification process and mandatory revaluations.
 New Hampshire is not a home rule state.
 No board, commission or official can do anything unless it is so specified in the RSAs.